TeYuanLiu/teyuanliu.github.io/content/blog/distributed-system.md

 -   Performance
 -   Data consistency

-When choosing the architecture for our system, it all comes down to the question: which set of metrics matters to us?
+When choosing the architecture for our system, it all comes down to the question: which set of metrics matters?

-If our product needs high availability, scalability, or flexibility, we probably want something closer to the microservice architecture, otherwise, something similar to the monolithic architecture is probably a better choice.
+If our product needs high availability, reliability, scalability, or flexibility, we probably want something like the microservice architecture, otherwise, something similar to the monolithic architecture is probably a better choice.

-In reality we often often have a fixture of both.
-We can apply the microservice architecture to components that need availability, scalability, or flexibility, while grouping others into a monolithic component.
+In reality we often have a fixture of both.
+We can apply the microservice architecture to components that need availability, reliability, scalability, or flexibility, while grouping others into a monolithic component.

 ### CAP theorem